What would you take if you had a choice to get a million-dollar item for free or a million dollars in cash for free?

 The British government provides grant programs to support people with hearing loss, but these are specific to your circumstances or how you acquired the hearing loss.
 However, you can get hearing aids for free.

-In the UK, the public health company called NHS, located in the hospitals throughout the country, provides free hearing aids for those who qualify based on their hearing assessment.
+In the UK, the public health company called NHS, located in hospitals throughout the country, provides free hearing aids for those who qualify based on their hearing assessment.
 Subsequently, NHS will loan free hearing aids.
-However, you don’t get to choose which hearing aids you’d like or have access to the top-of-the-line hearing aids.
+However, you don’t get to choose which hearing aids you’d like or have access to top-of-the-line hearing aids.
 Instead, you’ll get the basics and be limited to a few hearing aid brands.
 So, free might not be the best device to help you hear better.

 Yes, in the UK, like the US, they provide a safe service for people living in a home.
 The local fire department can visit and offer a sensory fire alarm to help set up an alarm.

 In Canada, most of the equipment and devices are given for free based on income through various non-profits like March of Dimes or government programs like Nova Scotia for deaf and hard-of-hearing workers.

 The quick answer is yes and no. Most provinces will cover the partial cost of hearing aids for adults, but children under 19 can get free hearing aids.
 However, in Quebec, you can get free hearing aids and assistive devices if you are working or a student.

 Down Under, like the UK, provides free hearing aids for some but free assistive listening devices where needed.
 It is known that smoke alarms that come with a flashing light and vibrating pad are not for free but at a reduced cost from $629 to $50.